Ito-Matsuda/artifactory-cleanup/scripts/4-get-vulnerable/README.md

 STEP 4

+Should be able to be called on command.
+Will scan entire repo(?) and output to json list of bad images?

 Not sure how to get this running / scan for vulnerable images (xray?)
 Then would need to get information on who is using that image and then sending some notif?